johnsusek/praeco/MAINTENANCE.md

 # Checklist for new prod release

+## Elastalert (if neccessary)

 - Stash all changes in elastalert project
-- Create docker image + tag + push to servercentral/elastalert
+- Create docker image + push to servercentral/elastalert

+## Praeco

 - Run tests
 - Recreate latest.zip if neccessary
 - Stash all changes in this project; make sure in `master`
-- Create docker image + tag + push to servercentral/praeco (Drone does this for us)
+- Create docker image + push to servercentral/praeco (Drone does this for us)